-Since all deposits are short-term instruments, the book values are used because fair values are almost identical to the book values.
+Since all these items are short-term instruments, the book values are used because the fair values are almost identical to the book values.

 (2) Receivables due from member dealers at auctions

 These items are shown at their book values since fair values are virtually the same as book values because all these items are settled within a short time.